imohitmittal/Strong-Password-Generator/README.md

 # Strong-Password-Generator

-Download that exe file and create strong passwords for you social media handles or for anything. :)
+Download that .exe file and create strong passwords for you social media handles or for anything. :)